ioccc-src/winner/1998/schnitzi/README.md

 	./sort < data

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in this entry.
+The problem was invalid data types.
 Thank you Cody for your assistance!

 ## Judges' comments